-The best person to implement this use case is a SecOps Manager or Security Analyst who is familiar with DNS data and proxy data.
+The best person to implement this use case is a director of security operations or security analyst who is familiar with DNS data and proxy data.
 This person might come from your team, a Splunk partner, or Splunk onDemand Services.

 Setting up searches and alerts using Splunk software to monitor for connections to new domains can take less than a half-hour.

 The following technologies, data, and integrations are useful in successfully implementing this use case: